tsoichinghin/vps-cpu-monitor/README.md

 **cpu.service** on */etc/systemd/system/cpu.service*

-and run the following command to start the service.
+and finally run the following command to start the service.

 ```
 systemctl enable cpu && systemctl start cpu